MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-chat.md

 Setting up CRM knowledge for Sales Chat may take a few minutes.
 During this process, a banner will display the current setup status.
 If any errors occur, the banner will provide details about the issue and the actions you need to take.

 > [!NOTE]
 > - Before users can access CRM information through Sales Chat, CRM knowledge for Sales Chat must be set up at least once.
-This is required even if your organization has previously used Copilot for Sales and has already customized record types (tables).
+This is required even if your organization has previously used Sales app and has already customized record types (tables).
-> - Once CRM knowledge for Sales Chat has been set up, any changes you make to record types in the Copilot for Sales admin settings, such as adding or removing record types, will automatically update the CRM knowledge for Sales Chat.
+> - Once CRM knowledge for Sales Chat has been set up, any changes you make to record types in the Sales app admin settings, such as adding or removing record types, will automatically update the CRM knowledge for Sales Chat.
 > - It is recommended to monitor the status of CRM knowledge setup periodically to ensure that Sales Chat continues to function correctly.
-> - Sales Chat will access all columns in the record types (tables) that are added to Copilot for Sales.
+> - Sales Chat will access all columns in the record types (tables) that are added to Sales app.

 ## Step 3: Set up additional synonyms and glossary terms